Andi-Berisha/QAC-TE/README.md

 # QA Cinema Web Application Project
 This project involved the design and creation of a Cinema web application.
-The project employed crud functionality to allow users to book, discuss and pay for cinema tickets at various venues of our establishment.
-The discussion board allows user to rate movies and interact with fellow movie goers by allowing users to post comments and reviews.
+The project employed crud functionality to allow users to book, discuss and pay for cinema tickets for various venues of our establishment.
+Moreover, the discussion board enables users to rate movies and interact with fellow movie goers through the use of comment and review fields on the page.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.